thingdeux/cherrypy-picture-blog/README.md

-#Git repository for my personal picture/blog website
+#Git repository for a personal picture blog web app.

 ## Built with Cherrypy. ##